dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 }
 ```

 Having updated the `GroceryListComponent` we are almost done.
-The last thing that we have to do is to make `AppComponent` use the new `showSignInScreen` method that we have created on `AuthenticationService`.
+The last thing that we have to do is to make `AppComponent` generate a nonce for us through the `generateNonce` method that we have created on `AuthenticationService`.
 Let's open the `src/client/app/app.component.ts` file and update it as follows:

 ```typescript
 import {Component, ViewEncapsulation} from "@angular/core";